grzesiek-galezowski/tdd-ebook/manuscript/300_NeedDrivenRetrospective1.md

 Object3 -> Object2 -> Object1
 ```

 Before adopting the outside-in approach, my habit was to start with the objects at the end of the dependency chain (which would typically be at the end of the control flow as well) because I had everything I needed to run and check them.
 Looking at the graph above, I could develop and run the logic in `Object1` because it did not require dependencies.
-Then, I could develop `Object2` because it depends on `Object1` that I already created and I could then do that with `Object3` because it depends only on `Object2` that I already had.
+Then, I could develop `Object2` because it depended on `Object1` that I already created and I could then do the same with `Object3` because it depended only on `Object2` that I already had.
 At any given time, I could run everything I created up to that point.

 The outside-in approach contradicted this habit of mine, because the objects I had to start with were the ones that had to have dependencies and these dependencies did not exist yet.
 Looking at the example above, I would need to start with `Object3`, which could not be instantiated without `Object2`, which, in turn, could not be instantiated without `Object1`.

 "If this feels difficult, then why bother?" you might ask.
 My reasons are:

 1. By starting from the inputs and going inside, I allow my interfaces and protocols to be shaped by use cases rather than by the underlying technology.
 That does not mean I can always ignore the technology stuff, but I consider the use case logic to be the main driver.
 This way, my protocols tend to be more abstract which in turn enforces higher composability.
 1. Every line of code I introduce is there because the use case needs it.
 Every method, every interface, and class exists because there already exists someone who needs it to perform its obligations.
 This way, I ensure I only implement the stuff that's needed and that it is shaped the way the users find it comfortable to use.
-Before adpoting this approach, I would start from the inside of the system and I would design classes by guessing how they would be used and I would later regret these guesses, because of the rework and complexity they would often create.
+Before adpoting this approach, I would start from the inside of the system and I would design classes by guessing how they would be used and I would later often regret these guesses, because of the rework and complexity they would create.

 For me, these pros outweigh the cons.
 Moreover, I found I can mitigate the uncomfortable feeling of starting from the inputs ("there is nothing I can fully run") with the following practices:

-1. Using TDD with mocks -- TDD encourages every little piece of code to be executed well before the whole task completion and mock objects serve as the first collaborators that allow this execution to happen.
+1. Using TDD with mocks -- TDD encourages every little piece of code to be executed well before the whole task completion.
+Mock objects serve as the first collaborators that allow this execution to happen.
+To take advantage of mocks, at least in C#, I need to use interfaces more liberally than in a typical development approach.
+A property of interfaces is that they typically don't contain implementation[^csandjavainterfaces], so they can be used to cut the dependency chain.
+In other words, whereas without interfaces, I would need all three: `Object1`, `Object2` and `Object3` to instantiate and use `Object3`, I could alternatively introduce an interface that `Object3` would depend on and `Object2` would implement.
+This would allow me to use `Object3` before its concrete collaborators exist, simply by supplying a mock object as its dependency.
 1. Slicing the scope of work into smaller vertical parts (e.g. scenarios, stories, etc.) that can be implemented faster than a full-blown feature.
 We had a taste of this in action when Johnny and Benjamin were developing the calculator in one of the first chapters of this book.
 1. Not starting with a unit-level Statement, but instead, writing on a higher-level first (e.g. end-to-end or against another architectural boundary).
 I could then make this bigger Statement work, then refactor the initial objects out of this small piece of working code.
 Only after having this initial structure in place would I start using unit-level Statements with mocks.
-This approach is what I will be aiming at eventually, but for this chapter and several more chapters, I want to focus on the mocks and OO design, so I left this part for later.
+This approach is what I will be aiming at eventually, but for this and several furter chapters, I want to focus on the mocks and object-oriented design, so I left this part for later.

 ## Workflow specification